 Many presenters emphasized the importance of networking and mentoring.
 Technology executive Sophia Velastegui described developing a personal board of directors, saying, “I think of myself as a company.
 When I face self-doubt and rejection, I’m not going to declare bankruptcy – I just pivot.”

 Bringing women together to support one another was a driving force behind the symposium.
-Introducing the Athena Awards, WITI executive director Jo Yuen said the Women in Tech Initiative was founded to act “as a bridge between academia and the world our students will graduate into.”
+Introducing the Athena Awards, Women in Tech Initiative executive director Jo Yuen said the Initiative was founded to act “as a bridge between academia and the world our students will graduate into.”

 Accepting the Athena Award for Academic Leadership, Stanford computer science professor Fei Fei Li first looked back to acknowledge “so many amazing women who have blazed a trail,” citing computing pioneers such as Ada Lovelace and Grace Hopper, before forecasting technology’s future.